 Participants who have successfully completed the live version of this activity are not eligible to receive credit for this enduring material.

-Archbold Center for Wound Management and Hyperbaric Medicine
+Saratoga Hospital Center for Wound Healing and Hyperbaric Medicine

 American Medical Technologies